12/28/14: hylophobia (n/a), n.

 1. to accustom to hardship, difficulty, pain, etc.; toughen or harden.

-IN A SENTENCE: Theresa likes to use hot wax and thorny vines in bed.
-Roger has inured himself to his partner's disturbing sexual tastes.
+IN A SENTENCE: Roger has inured himself to his partner's disturbing, violent nightmares.

 10/13/14: assiduously (uh-sij-oo-uh s), adv.

-IN A SENTENCE: Though Toby assiduously worked to unwrap the condom, Sheila grew impatient and used a toy instead.
+IN A SENTENCE: Though Toby assiduously worked to unlock the door, Sheila grew impatient and used an ax instead.

 10/8/14: recalcitrant (ri-kal-si-truh nt), adj.